 Listen—in these confusing times, it’s time for our church and all faithful churches to return its purpose: to guard the truth that has been entrusted to us.
 And as a local church in this community, we need to turn away from all the spirit of modernity in all of its forms, so we can be can be a pillar and foundation of the truth, and you know what?—we’re going to guard that truth by giving it away.

 Next week we’ll have more to say about the significance of your membership in the local church, how you get into the church—entrance into it.
 We’ll get to that in the weeks to come.
 Let’s pray together.

 Heavenly Father, we’re so grateful for the truth of your Word, how it illuminates, how it helps us to understand, and how it focuses us on our purpose.
 Help us to be free from distraction.
 Helps us not to be dulled by the world around us.
 Help us to give ourselves completely and wholly to this Gospel, to this truth you deposited in this local church.
 Let us be faithful to proclaim that Word.
-Helpful us to be faithful—as James said, to “be doers” and not merely hearers who delude ourselves, but to be doers of the Word.
+Help us to be faithful, as James said, to “be doers” and not merely hearers who delude ourselves, but to be doers of the Word.
 Give us productivity, fruitfulness by your grace.
 In Jesus’ name, amen.